theseniorsoul.com People Who Act Friendly

 Reasons behind People who Act Friendly

-Self-esteem.
-Being pleasant could be a means for some people to hide their fears or increase their self-esteem.
-They may feel valuable if they are viewed as likeable, even if the relationship isn’t genuine.
+Self-worth.
+Being nice could be a way for some people to boost their self-esteem or cover up their concerns.
+If they are seen as likeable, even if the relationship isn’t real, they could feel important.

 The Dangers of Misjudging People Who Act Friendly